boonya/backendless-apollo-client/README.md

 # How to do a FrontEnd ahead of BackEnd

-If you want tot play with this application on your machine, you have to create your local `.env` file and fill it out with actual secrets.
+If you want to play with this application on your machine, you have to create your local `.env` file and fill it out with actual secrets.
-Also do not forget to run `nvm use` command to apply appropriate `node` and `npm` versions and install dependencies by `npm i`.
+Also do not forget to run `nvm use` command to apply appropriate `node` and `npm` versions and then install dependencies by `npm i`.

 ```sh
 cp .env.sample .env